0n0w1c/InstantResearch/readme.md

 - Startup settings let you:
   - Choose which technologies are instantly researched by science pack
     (Any technology that only requires the selected science packs will be instantly researched)
-  - Include the technologies which do not require science packs
+  - Include trigger technologies
-  - Exclude quality modules
+  - Skip Quality technologies

 ## How to Use
 1. Enable the shortcut toggle (default: on)
-2. When research is queued, a dialog box will appear
+2. When research is enqueued, a dialog box will appear
 3. Choose **Yes** to instantly complete the research, or **No** to leave it in the queue
 4. For infinite technologies, set the level before confirming